MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-troubleshoot-enterprise-sync.md

 > [!NOTE]
 > Because the source of this error usually needs a configuration change in an Azure Active Directory tenant, these troubleshooting steps can only performed by a tenant admin.

-1. Verify that the enterprise tenant has a supported M365 subscription.
-The current list of available subscription types is [provided here](https://support.microsoft.com/en-us/office/microsoft-365-and-office-customer-support-96162163-b3aa-498b-bbbb-5e757b0f31da?msclkid=6c36af5ccff311ec864392cbe22a9839).
+1. Verify that the enterprise tenant has one of the supported subscriptions in [Configure Microsoft Edge enterprise sync](microsoft-edge-enterprise-sync).
+To find out which subscription you have, see [What subscription do I have?](/microsoft-365/admin/admin-overview/what-subscription-do-i-have?view=o365-worldwide).
 If the tenant doesn't have a supported subscription, they can either purchase Azure Information Protection separately, or upgrade to one of the supported subscriptions.
-2. If a supported subscription is available, verify that the tenant has Azure Information Protection (AIP) available.
+2. If a supported subscription is available, verify that the tenant has Azure Information Protection (AIP).
 If you need to check AIP status and, if necessary, activate  AIP, see these instructions: [Activating the protection service from Azure Information Protection](/azure/information-protection/activate-service).
 3. If step 2 shows that AIP is active but sync still doesn't work, turn on Enterprise State Roaming (ESR).
 If you need to enable ESR, see these instructions: [Enable Enterprise State Roaming in Azure Active Directory](/azure/active-directory/devices/enterprise-state-roaming-enable).

    > [!NOTE]